 Painting a Room: How to Calculate Exactly How Much Paint to Buy

 You've decided to give that tired old room a spruce-up.
-New paint can totally transform a space, making it feel bigger, brighter, or just a whole lot less beige.
-But before you grab the biggest can you can find and hope for the best — let's talk maths.
+New paint totally transform a space, making it feel bigger, brighter, or a whole lot less beige.
+But before you grab the biggest you find and hope for the best, let us talk maths.

 Nothing kills the DIY buzz faster than running out of paint halfway through the second coat, or ending up with enough leftover to paint a small country.
 Getting the quantity right is surprisingly simple.